 As the title implies, starters are electric motors that start a vehicle.
 Alternators and generators are electric motors that create AC current and change (or alternate) that current to DC current that can be stored in the battery; the DC current can then be used to run the various electrical components in a vehicle.
 Starters, alternators, and generators are purchased separately from AC Electric Motors.

 Lead that can bend/form easily and is easily scratched or gouged with a fingernail is considered soft lead.
-This lead must be clean, or free of any and all contaminants such as steel, plastic, foam, wood, glass, tar, other types of metals, etc. Great examples of soft lead are: lead shower pans/liners, fishing weights, and the lead rings found the joints/fittings of cast iron piping.
+This lead must be clean, or free of any and all contaminants such as steel, plastic, foam, wood, glass, tar, other types of metals, etc. Great examples of soft lead are: lead shower pans/liners, fishing weights, and the lead rings found in the joints/fittings of cast iron piping.

 Lead Wheel Weights